hantsy/quarkus-sandbox/README.md

-> Currently we have to add @Unremovable on CommentResource to make it work in Quarkus, see: https://stackoverflow.com/questions/57820428/jax-rs-subresource-issue-in-quarkus
+> Currently we have to add @Unremovable on CommentResource to make it work in Quarkus, see  [question on stackoverflow](https://stackoverflow.com/questions/57820428/jax-rs-subresource-issue-in-quarkus]) and  [Quarkus issue#3919](https://github.com/quarkusio/quarkus/issues/3919).

 Maybe you have noticed we have not added a `@Path` on this class.
 Comment can be designed as a sub resources of  `PostResource`.
 JAXRS has a good mechanism to register a sub resource in the parent.